 Clarissa Diamantidis, MD, MHS

-Clarissa Diamantidis, MD, MHS is an associate professor in the Division of General Internal Medicine and Nephrology.
+Clarissa Diamantidis, MD, MHS is an Associate Professor in the Division of General Internal Medicine and Nephrology.
 Her research interests include the use of tailored health IT platforms such as mobile phones, websites, and telemedicine in Chronic Kidney Disease (CKD) care as a means to engage patients and improve patient safety in CKD.
 Her current research explores the relationship between eHealth literacy and patient safety in CKD and is funded by a Mentored Patient-Oriented Research Career Development Award (K23 099385) from the National Institute of Diabetes and Digestive and Kidney Disease.
-She is an active member of the American Society of Nephrology (ASN), and serves on the Education Committee for the National Kidney Foundation (NKF) and the Oversight Committee for the Network of Minority Research Investigators (NMRI).
+She is an active member of the American Society of Nephrology and serves on the Education Committee for the National Kidney Foundation and the Oversight Committee for the Network of Minority Research Investigators.

 Matthew Ellis, MD

 Matthew Ellis, MD, is an Associate Professor in the Department of Medicine (Nephrology) and Department of Surgery (Abdominal Transplant).
 He serves as the Medical Director for the Kidney Transplant Program.
 In this capacity, he oversees the operation of the program and participates in quality improvement, outreach, and marketing.

 Dr. Ellis is involved in several research initiatives related to kidney and pancreas transplants.
 He has been involved in the development and oversight of the Abdominal Transplant Repository, in which blood, urine, and biopsy specimens are collected and saved for current and future research projects.

-Ellis participates as the principal or co-principal investigator for kidney transplant-related, industry sponsored drug trials.
+Dr. Ellis participates as the principal or co-principal investigator for kidney transplant-related, industry-sponsored drug trials.
 These studies focus on novel agents or combinations of established medications in an attempt to balance immune system suppression while minimizing side effects, including infection.
-Additional research interests include: radiologic approaches in the setting of transplant acute kidney injury; the development of chronic kidney disease in non-solid transplantation, specifically hematopoietic stem cell transplantation; the immunology of polyomavirus infection; and outcomes after kidney tranplantation.
+Additional research interests include radiologic approaches in the setting of transplant acute kidney injury; the development of chronic kidney disease in non-solid transplantation, specifically hematopoietic stem cell transplantation; the immunology of polyomavirus infection; and outcomes after kidney transplantation.

 Rasheeda Hall, MD, MHS